aaron-mohtar-co/Lemon-IoT-LoRa-RAK3172/Examples/PM_Blinky/README.md

 ![Table 25: Main Performances at VDD = 3V](https://github.com/aaron-mohtar-co/Lemon-IoT-LoRa-RAK3172/blob/main/Examples/PM_Blinky/img/main_performances.png)

-As you can see, this value will vary due to supply voltage, temperature and crystal.
+More detail is provided in the table below.
+This value will vary due to supply voltage, temperature and crystal.
 (On the Lemon-IoT-LoRa-RAK3172, we use the external 32.768kHz Crystal - LSE)

 ![Table 43.
 Current consumption in Stop 2 mode](https://github.com/aaron-mohtar-co/Lemon-IoT-LoRa-RAK3172/blob/main/Examples/PM_Blinky/img/Stop2_detailed.png)